 There are additional things to consider if you would like to pursue a case against someone who you suspect caused a crash as a result of distracted driving.
 After an auto accident, you should always do the following:

 In the case of distracted driving, additional evidence is collected and compiled.
 It is never advised to admit one’s guilt after a crash, but this evidence can be used in court to prove your innocence.
 Cell phone records can also be used to your advantage if the records can indicate when an accident occurred.

 If you are in the Providence area and the victim of what you believe was a distracted driver, it is important to contact attorneys who can help you.
-We have decades of experience in car accidents and we can represent you if you are a victim of distracted driving.
+Gemma Law Associates has decades of experience handling car accident cases and we can represent you if you are a victim of distracted driving.